Siphon880gh/davinci-resolve-scripter/subtitle_from_audio/README_transcribe_audio.md

 1. Look into the Effects panel (top left panel), and search for "Text".
 Drag the "Text+" into any area on a video track.
 Then drag that "Text+" clip from the video track into the media pool.
 Now delete the timeline's "Text+" clip.
 You now have the "Text+" clip in the media pool and no "Text+" clip from this exercise in the timeline.
 Finally, adjust any font settings at the media pool's Text+ clip because this will be the template used to generate the Text+ subtitle clips into the timeline.

+- Add stroke/outline to your text?
+Refer to my tutorial at [DaVinci Text Plus - Stroke or edge on text](wengindustries.com/app/3dbrain/?open=DaVinci%20Text%20Plus%20-%20Stroke%20or%20edge%20on%20text.md)

 2. Then adjust the drop_textp.py:
 - See if you need to adjust the path to the SRT file
 - See if you need to adjust SCRIPT_DIR which is the absolute path to the `drop_textp.py`.